oceanhackweek/ohw-resources/docs/tutorials/getting_started.md

 ### Longer description - Step 1
 Navigate to the [tutorial repository on GitHub](https://github.com/oceanhackweek/ohw20-tutorials).

-Clone the tutorial to your machine/Pangeo environment.
+Clone the tutorial to the Hub environment.
 You can easily copy the link to a repository by selecting the green "clone or download" dropdown (making sure the pop up says "Clone with HTTPS") and hitting the clipboard icon, which will automatically copy the link for you.

 Launch a terminal (using the "plus" sign in the upper left corner of your JupyterHub) and execute: